leticiabora/obituary-frontend/README.md

 After his death, I started to think about how to deal with grief, because to be fair, I'm not over it.
 Even though my family is mostly rational, it still hurts.
 A LOT.
 That's how _About My Fellow_ started to take shape.

-I wanted a place to honor people (and pets), but at the same time, I didn't want something purely sad—I wanted to help people remember their loved ones with love, in the way they would have wanted to be remembered.
+I wanted a place to honor people (and pets), but at the same time, I didn't want something purely sad.
+I wanted to help people remember their loved ones with love, in the way they would have wanted to be remembered.
 I wanted them to feel free to make jokes if they wanted to, without the fear of being judged.
-Because, at the end of the day, those who are not involved will continue with their lives, and maybe, sometimes, they will remember that someone died someday—but we are the ones who will go to sleep with this pain forever.
+Because, at the end of the day, those who are not involved will continue with their lives, and maybe, sometimes, they will remember that someone died someday...
+But we are the ones who will go to sleep with this pain forever.

 So, let's try to make it lighter.
 Let's try not to bury ourselves in depression, and let's share stories.